Prop Firm Trading: Complete Guide to Getting Funded (2026)

 Don't attempt a paid evaluation until you've passed a mock evaluation on your own terms.
 Trade a demo account with identical rules for at least 2-4 weeks, tracking everything in TradeZella as if the evaluation were real.

 Review your mock evaluation data ruthlessly.
 Did you stay within daily loss limits every single day?
-Did you hit the profit target within a reasonable timeframe?
+Did you hit the profit target within the time allowed?
 What percentage of your trades followed your documented playbook?

-TradeZella's backtesting feature lets you test strategies against up to 10 years of historical data before risking even demo money.
-Combine backtested edge verification with forward-testing in mock evaluations, and you'll have genuine confidence before paying for the real thing.
+TradeZella's backtesting feature covers 11+ years of historical data, letting you verify your edge before risking even demo money.
+Combine backtesting with forward-testing in mock evaluations for genuine confidence before paying for the real thing.

 Schedule Trades Around Your Proven Best Times

-Not every market hour suits your trading style.
+Not every hour of the market suits your trading style.
 Some traders excel during London open, others during US session overlap, and many struggle during low-liquidity periods.

 TradeZella's time-based performance reports show exactly when you trade best.
-You might find your win rate is 72% between 9-11am EST but drops to 45% after lunch.
-With that data, you can schedule your evaluation trading during proven profitable windows.
+You might discover your win rate is 72% between 9-11am EST but drops to 45% after lunch.
+Armed with this data, you can schedule your evaluation trading during proven profitable windows.

 Keep Detailed Notes on Every Trade